 JoDis offers a range of services you can apply in different ways.
-Whether you communicate with us on-line, by phone, personally or in other ways, along with the service you use, different types of data from different sources appear.
-The majority of the data we process, are shared by you when using our services or communicating with us, for example when you create a log in and share your name, email address or address.
-We also receive technical unit- and access data, which is automatically logged when using our services.
+Whether you communicate with us online, by phone, in person or in other ways, along with the service you use, different types of data from different sources appear.
+The majority of the data we process are shared by you when using our services or communicating with us, for example when you create a log in and share your name, email address or address.
+We also receive technical unit and access data, which is automatically logged when using our services.
 As an example, this could be the type of device you are using.
-Additional data may also be gathered through our own data surveys (e.g. within the frames of a marketing study).
+Additional data may also be gathered through our own data surveys (eg within the frames of a marketing study).
 We may also receive data from a third party, for example search engines and payment service providers.

 When we talk about "your data", we are referring to personal data.
 This includes all information which allows us to identify you straight away or by combining it with other information.
 Examples: Your name, your telephone number, your customer number, order numbers or your email address.
 All information which cannot be used to identify you (even by combining it with other data) is classified as non-personal data.
 Non-personal data is also referred to as anonymous data.
 If we combine your personal data with anonymous data, all the data in this record counts as personal data.
 If we delete the personal data from a piece of information or a record on your person, the remaining data in this record no longer counts as personal data.
 This procedure is referred to as anonymisation.
 The following generally applies: If we request that you share particular personal information with us, you may of course refuse to do this.
 You can decide which information you share with us.
 We may, however, be unable to provide you with the desired services (at least not optimally).
 For example, you cannot have a package delivered without giving a delivery address.
 If particular information is required in connection with a service (mandatory information), we will inform you by marking it accordingly.